olwilliams/kexcalc/README.txt

 1. Introduction

 Kexcalc is a Matlab function written to analyze NMR data from a ZZ-exchange experiment.
 It uses time series data for the auto and cross peaks and calculates the exchange rate that produces the best fit to the experimental data.
+The fitting equations were taken from Palmer et al. (1) and Kleckner and Foster (2).

 2. Requirements